Luthaf/rascaline/docs/src/index.rst

-Overview of Rascaline's Documentation
+Overview of Featomic's Documentation
 =====================================

-This documentation covers everything you need to know about rascaline.
+This documentation covers everything you need to know about featomic.
 It comprises of the following five broad sections:

 - :ref:`userdoc-get-started`